Autocephalous Turkish Orthodox Patriarchate: Churches

 In 1924, Eftim I acquired the Hristos Church illegally from the owner, the Ecumenical Patriarchate.
 Hristos Church was returned to the Ecumenical Patriarchate in 1947, after a legal case, only to be confiscated and bulldozed later on for road enlargement.
 Compensation for the bulldozed church was paid however to the Erenerol family foundation instead of the Eastern Orthodox community.
-In 1965, in the midst of the Cyprus problem, the church, which had until then been under the control of the Ecumenical Patriarchate, was nationalized and later transferred (alongside the Aziz Nikola Church) to the Turkish Orthodox community.

 Turkish Orthodox Church in the United States

 The Turkish Orthodox Church in the United States was an Old Catholic group of 20 predominantly African American churches in the United States loosely linked to the Patriarchate.
 It formed in 1966 under Christopher M. Cragg, an African American physician.
 He was consecrated by Papa Eftim II in 1966 with the name of Civet Kristof.
 It continued to exist throughout the 1970s, but fell away in the early 1980s when Cragg opened a clinic in Chicago.